mistermicheels/learning-notes/javascript/Object-prototypes-classes.md

 -   Look like actual types, even classes
 -   In reality, they are actually just built-in functions

-Example with `String` (note how it behaves differently whether it's called as constructor):
+Example with `String` (note how it behaves differently when it's called as constructor):

 ```javascript
 const test = "test";